eskwisit/code-assignment/README.md

 # Code Assignment

 The tasks include topics that are important to us.
-Even if you only have answers to part of the exercises, it's already a starting point in the!
+Even if you only have answers to part of the exercises, it's already a starting point!

 ## Tasks